 CONFERENCE 2019

-March, 2019
+March 2019

-Dear Exhibitor
+Dear Exhibitor:

-On Friday, October 25, 2019, The Massachusetts Association for Occupational Therapy (MAOT) is hosting its Annual MAOT Conference 2019.
+On Friday, October 25, 2019, The Massachusetts Association for Occupational Therapy (MAOT) is hosting its Annual MAOT Conference.
 The conference is being held at the Four Points Sheraton Norwood, 1125 Boston Providence Turnpike, Norwood, Massachusetts 02062.
 We anticipate over 350 Occupational Therapy Practitioners and students from Massachusetts and surrounding states will attend this one-day conference.

-MAOT is offering three options for your company to reach conference attendees; Exhibit Hall Display, Literature Table and Conference Sponsorship.
+MAOT is offering three options for your company to reach conference attendees:

+-Exhibit Hall Display;

+-Literature Table; and

+-Conference Sponsorship.

 Below you will find an information sheet outlining these options in detail.

 Discounted Exhibit Hall and Literature Table fees are available if your registration is received before August 1, 2019.
 Early registration also assures your company will be listed in the Conference Program and on MAOT’s Web Site.